A Rock Star’s Journey Starts With Music Recitals

 Performing Arts Develop Confidence

 Working with a private instructor to prepare for a recital is a valuable learning experience.
 Recitals are an encouraging environment that allow students to come out of their shells and develop confidence.
 The social skills learned from being on stage apply to all aspects of life, from playing music to giving presentations at school.
-I still get the “jitters” before performing concerts for classical guitar.
-Thanks to the performance training I gained as a kid in my early guitar recitals, however, I’m able to let loose and have fun sharing my music with others!
+I still get the “jitters” before performing.
+Thanks to the performance training I gained as a kid in my early recitals, however, I’m able to let loose and have fun while sharing my performances with others!

 Look Back on Past Music Recitals To Measure Accomplishments

-My parents never failed to bring our clunky old video camera to my guitar recital when I was a kid.
+My parents never failed to bring our clunky old video camera to my piano recitals when I was a kid.
 At the time I felt a little embarrassed, but getting to capture their child sharing his hard work and accomplishments was a big moment of pride for them.
-They’d even share videos with our family all the way in Turkey!
-Looking back, I’m very grateful to have those old tapes because I can look back at each recital and really appreciate how far I’ve come as a performing musician.
+They’d play the videos years later every time an extended family member or friend would come to our house.
+Super cringey!
+Today I’m very grateful to have watched those old tapes because I can see my progression and really appreciate how far I’ve come as a performing musician.

 Teamwork Building for Kids